comnetslabunsri/datasets/README.md

 COMNETS lab dataset is a collection of datasets by undergraduate students (Bachelor Computer) in Department of computer engineering.
 Faculty of Computer Science.
 Universitas Sriwijaya.

 ## Contact
-If you have any question and more information, please feel free to contact our email comnets@unsri.ac.id
+If you have any questions and more information, please feel free to contact our email comnets@unsri.ac.id

 ## Internet of Things (IoT) dataset

 ### TCP FIN flood dan zbassocflood dataset
 [Download](https://drive.google.com/drive/folders/1R4-WjjJfop_9yvi1vIo1GR5yeYOc3-ea?usp=sharing)

 #### Publications: